seratch/slack-edge-app-template/README.md

 ## slack-edge app template (Socket Mode)

-This is a template for a Slack app project, which demonstrates how to manage your app using [Slack CLI](https://api.slack.com/automation/cli/install) for local development.
+This is a Slack app project template demonstrating how to manage your [slack-edge](https://github.com/seratch/slack-edge) app using [Slack CLI](https://api.slack.com/automation/cli/install) for local development.

 The notable qualities of this app template include:

-* Smooth integration with Slack CLI for rapid local app development
+* Smooth integration with [Slack CLI](https://api.slack.com/automation/cli/install) for rapid local app development
-* No need to serve a public URL to receive Slack events, thanks to Socket Mode
+* No need to serve a public URL to receive Slack events, thanks to [Socket Mode](https://api.slack.com/apis/connections/socket)
-* Auto-reloading for both TypeScript code and App Manifest
+* Auto-reloading for both TypeScript code and App Manifest (see: [1](https://github.com/seratch/slack-edge-app-template/blob/main/package.json))
-* Steamlined robust type-safety in TypeScript programming
+* Steamlined robust type-safety in TypeScript programming (see: [1](https://github.com/seratch/slack-edge), [2](https://github.com/seratch/slack-web-api-client))

 ## Getting Started

 ### Install CLI and grant permissions

-If you haven't yet installed Slack CLI, I recommend visiting [this page](https://api.slack.com/automation/cli/install) to do so, and allowing it to install apps into your paid or sandbox Slack workspaces.
+If you haven't yet installed Slack CLI, I recommend visiting [the guide page](https://api.slack.com/automation/cli/install) to do so, and allowing it to install apps into your paid or sandbox Slack workspaces.
 To complete this, you will need to run `slack login` command on your terminal, plus execute `/slackauthticket` with the given parameter in your Slack workspace.

 Please remember that either a sandbox or paid workpace is required to use the CLI.